hyperledger/indy-hipe/text/ssi-notation/README.md

 - Name: ssi_notation
 - Author: Daniel Hardman
 - Start date: 2018-05-03
-- RFC PR: (leave this empty)
+- HIPE PR: (leave this empty)
 - Jira Issue: (leave this empty)

 # Summary
 [summary]: #summary

-This RFC describes a simple, standard notation for various concepts related to independent identity (II) and self-sovereign identity (SSI).
-(II and SSI are related but not synonymous [need reference]; the RFC covers both but uses SSI in its name as the more recognized term.)
+This HIPE describes a simple, standard notation for various concepts related to independent identity (II) and self-sovereign identity (SSI).
+(II and SSI are related but not synonymous, in that IoT things are independent but not sovereign owners; the HIPE covers both but uses SSI in its name as the more recognized term.)

-The notation could be used in design docs, other RFCs, source code comments, chat channels, scripts, debug logs, and miscellaneous technical materials throughout the Indy ecosystem.
+The notation could be used in design docs, other HIPEs, source code comments, chat channels, scripts, debug logs, and miscellaneous technical materials throughout the Indy ecosystem.
 We hope it is also used in the larger SSI community.

-This RFC is complementary to the [Sovrin Glossary]( https://sovrin.org/library/glossary/), which carefully curates terms and their meanings.
+This HIPE is complementary to the [Sovrin Glossary]( https://sovrin.org/library/glossary/), which carefully curates terms and their meanings.
 We start from the concepts and verbiage defined there.
 Another complementary effort is the work to standardize ZKLang (a symbolic